Australia's government accuses New Zealand of 'conspiring' against it

 It's a confusing situation which only got more complicated when it turned out a New Zealand Labour politician, Chris Hipkins, had asked about a situation very similar to Joyce's in the New Zealand Parliament just a week before.

-Speaking to a meeting of all government politicians on Tuesday morning, Australian prime minister Malcolm Turnbull accused the Australia's opposition Labor Party of "conspiring" with their New Zealand counterparts, local media said.
+Speaking to a meeting of all government politicians on Tuesday morning, Australian Prime Minister Malcolm Turnbull accused the Australia's opposition Labor Party of "conspiring" with their New Zealand counterparts, local media said.

 "We have learned this morning the Australian Labor Party has been conspiring with the NZ Labour Party to undermine the position of the deputy prime minister and the government of Australia," he said.